wuchris-ch/clinic-portal/WALKTHROUGH.md

 When you visit the home page without being logged in, you'll see:

-1. **Help Center Home**: The main landing page with employee information, including:
+1. **Home**: The main landing page with employee information, including:
    - Clinic Protocols
    - Employee Handbook info
    - BC Employment Standards links